TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-11-16-how-to-make-dynamic-matrix-in-github-actions.md

     Yet, nothing in real life is static but rather dynamic.
 A new package can be added, old can be removed.
     How could we automate this even more with a **dynamic matrix?**

-tweet: "New Post on #php 🐘 blog: How to make a Dynamic Matrix in GitHub Actions"
 ---

 In the last post we talked about [monorepo split](/blog/2020/11/09/new-in-symplify-9-monorepo-split-with-github-action) with GitHub Actions.